 To help you know me better...my bio is below!

 Debbie worked as Program Director for UCLA women’s basketball from 2013-2019.
 Her duties included mentoring student athletes, overseeing social media, camps and clinics, community service and assisting with team building.

 In 2017 she completed licensing requirements for Spiritual Direction from Mt.
 St. Mary’s University in Southern California.
 She is a practicing Spiritual Director.
 She also has her master’s degree in Coaching and Athletic Administration from Concordia University, Irvine.

 Prior to serving at UCLA, Haliday coached girls’ high school basketball for 25 years and was a K-12 athletic director.
 She has been a Christian school teacher as well, primarily teaching middle and high school Bible.
 From 1996-2007 she served as the Regional Camp Director for Southern California Fellowship of Christian Athletes.
 Haliday was also the Head Women’s Basketball Coach at Biola University from 1990-1995.

 As a student athlete at UCLA, as "Debbie Willie" she competed on both the women’s basketball and softball teams, earning National Championships in both sports in 1978.
 She was an All-Regional second baseman and All-Conference guard.
 She graduated in 1982 with a Bachelor’s degree in Sociology.

-Debbie currently lives with her husband Lance in Northern California.
+Debbie currently is the Executive Director of The WEST Project/WEST Project Consultants and a practicing Spiritual Director.
+She lives with her husband Lance in Northern California.
 They are blessed to have three adult children—Matthew, Ryan and Bethany.